 Nichols appreciates the value of clubs.
-For the first two weeks, the school will focus on the logistics of being on campus, and on academics in particular.
-Then clubs can open up as space and shared equipment are taken into account.
+Clubs will take place as space and shared equipment are taken into account.
 Children may participate whether they are on campus or virtual.
 All clubs will have a virtual component.

 These activities are so important to help the kids form a cohesive group.
-Extracurricular activity usually starts mid-September.
 Robotics will coordinate by grade, and can be joined online.
 Masterminds will be all virtual with logins from home.

 We have families who depend on school districts to provide transportation and we will coordinate with those families when possible.
 As nothing has been confirmed by the districts yet at this time, families should consider when possible to find their own modes of transportation.
 We are anticipating transportation will be available from the districts, but transportation is dependent upon your home school districts and their policies.

 If Nichols uses our own green buses for trips, we will follow social distancing best practices, cleaning and hygiene best practices, and face coverings will be required on Nichols buses.